Full Gear (2022): Aftermath

 On the following episode of Dynamite, it was announced that lineal AEW Women's World Champion Thunder Rosa had relinquished the championship, thus Jamie Hayter became recognized as the undisputed lineal champion.
 Toni Storm's interim reign was also retroactively made an official reign.

 William Regal appeared on the following episode of Dynamite to address his actions, but was interrupted by Jon Moxley, who came out to confront him but was stopped by Bryan Danielson.
 Moxley then told Regal to leave and never come back.
 New AEW World Champion MJF made his first post-Full Gear appearance on the following week's episode alongside Regal, where they unveiled MJF's custom version of the championship belt, which he dubbed the "Big Burberry Belt", or Triple-B for short, featuring the exact same design as the standard belt, but with a brown leather strap fashioned in Burberry's trademark check pattern to match MJF's signature Burberry scarf.
 He also explained that he and Regal began an alliance following an email Regal had sent him after The Firm had attacked MJF a few weeks prior.
-However, MJF then turned on Regal and was ran off by Danielson.
+However, MJF then turned on Regal and was run off by Danielson.
 The next week, a pre-recorded video of Regal was played, which addressed the future of the Blackpool Combat Club.
 Regal said they did not need him anymore and he needed to show them that, which is why he turned on Moxley.
 He also said that he knew Moxley, Danielson, and Claudio Castagnoli would be able to teach Wheeler Yuta to become one of the best wrestlers.
 This would be Regal's last appearance in AEW, as he chose to not renew his contract that was expiring at the end of the year so that he could return to WWE and help train his son Charlie Dempsey in NXT.

 After Death Triangle (Pac, Penta El Zero M, and Rey Fénix) retained the AEW World Trios Championship over The Elite (Kenny Omega, Matt Jackson, and Nick Jackson), it was announced that their Full Gear match was the first in a Best of Seven Series for the title.
 The series occurred over the next couple of months, going all the way to the seventh and final match on the January 11, 2023, episode of Dynamite.
 In the final, The Elite defeated Death Triangle in a ladder match to become two-time AEW World Trios Champions.